logo

 1. A partial factory reset

-A partial factory reset will change your settings back to the default ones, reset the operating system, and delete files that might be causing issues.
-Microsoft recommends trying this option first because it won't affect the games and data saved on your console.
+A partial factory reset changes your settings back to the defaults, reinstalls the operating system, and removes files that might be causing issues.
+Microsoft recommends trying this option first because it keeps your installed games and apps intact.

 2. A full factory reset